Tobi-Julius/Tobi-Julius/README.md

 - 👀 I’m software Engineer
 - 🌱 With strength in building Mobile/Desktop Applications web Applications
 - 📱 I work with Flutter and React native for mobile Development, and React, Vue, Nextjs for web Development
-- 😎 I have enormous ability in all phases of a project; Planning, Designing, developing, Testing, Deploying and Managing,
+- 😎 I have enormous ability in all phases of a project; Planning, Designing, developing, Testing, Deploying and Managing.
 - 💞️ I’m up for new challenge

 <!---